Dotless I

-I, or ı, called dotless I, is a letter used in the Latin-script alphabets of Azerbaijani, Crimean Tatar, Gagauz, Kazakh, Tatar, and Turkish.
+I, or ı, called dotless i, is a letter used in the Latin-script alphabets of Azerbaijani, Crimean Tatar, Gagauz, Kazakh, Tatar and Turkish.
 It commonly represents the close back unrounded vowel /ɯ/, except in Kazakh where it represents the near-close front unrounded vowel /ɪ/.
 All of the languages it is used in also use its dotted counterpart İ while not using the basic Latin letter I.

 In scholarly writing on Turkic languages, ï is sometimes used for /ɯ/.

-Implications for ligature use

-In some fonts, if the lowercase letters fi are placed adjacently, the dot-like upper end of the f would fall inconveniently close to the dot of the i, and therefore a ligature glyph is provided with the top of the f extended to serve as the dot of the i.
-A similar ligature for ffi is also possible.
-Since the forms without ligatures are sometimes considered unattractive and the ligatures make the i dotless, such fonts are not appropriate for use in a Turkish setting.
-However, the fi ligatures of some fonts do not merge the letters and instead space them next to each other, with the dot on the i remaining.
-Such fonts are appropriate for Turkish, but the writer must be careful to be consistent in the use of ligatures.